ludeeus/action-shellcheck/README.md

 ## Ignore paths and names

 You can use the `ignore_paths` and `ignore_names` input to disable specific directories and files.
-These are passed as environment variables, and should evaluate to a single space separated string.
+These are passed as environment variables, and should evaluate to a single space-separated string.
 It may be convenient to use [`>-`](https://yaml.org/spec/1.2.2/#65-line-folding) for readability if you have multiple selectors.

 ```text
 sample structure: